psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 RG Purge is a lightning‑fast alternative to the traditional PHP filesystem scan.
 It uses `ripgrep` (rg) — line-oriented search tool written in Rust — to locate nginx cache files in a fraction of the time.

-In a standard Nginx cache with thousands of URLs, the built‑in PHP recursive iterator can take 10–60 seconds to find all cache entries for a single page purge.
-RG Purge reduces this to **1–2 seconds regardless of cache size** by using parallel directory traversal and memory‑mapped I/O. When to enable: large sites over 10.000 URL.
+On a typical website with thousands of cached URLs, the built‑in PHP recursive iterator can take anywhere from 10 to 60 seconds to scan the disk and locate cache files for a single purge event.
+RG Purge reduces this cleanup time **1–2 seconds regardless of cache size** by using parallel directory traversal and memory‑mapped I/O.

+* **When to enable:** Strongly recommended for large or high-traffic sites with over 10,000 URLs, or any environment where Nginx cache paths are stored on slower disk arrays or FUSE-based mounts (like bindfs).

 = What is Index Purge and how does it speed up single‑URL purges? =